go-cristian/slate/source/index.html.md

 ```

 ## Framework
-Download the PagerKit.framework
+Download the PagerKit.framework,
-Add it to embedded binaries and linked frameworks and libraries in the general tab of your app target.
+add it to embedded binaries and linked frameworks and libraries in the general tab of your app target.

 ![linked framework](/images/linked_frameworks.png)